PokemonAutomation/SwSh-Arduino/README.md

 -	**DateSpam-DailyHighlightFarmer** - Farm the daily highlight watt trader in Crown Tundra.

 **Shiny Hunting:**
+-	**MultiGameFossil** - Revive fossils.
+Supports multiple saves so you can go afk for longer than 5 hours.
 -	**ShinyHunt-Regi** - Hunt for shiny Regi golem legendaries.
 -	**ShinyHunt-SwordsOfJustice** - Hunt for shiny Swords of Justice legendaries.
 -	**ShinyHuntUnattended-Regi** - Hunt for shiny Regis.
 Stop when a shiny is found.